Software Engineering Practice

 Jump to search

-A Software Engineering Practice is a systems engineering practice within software engineering that aims to enhance the software development process and product quality.
+A Software Engineering Practice is a systems engineering practice within software engineering that aims to enhance the software development process and software product quality.

 - Context: